winged/chirp/doc/RULES.rst

 * Use pointers sparsely

   - Copy small structs
-  - Use pointers for large structs (with const)
+  - Use pointers for large structs
   - Use pointer if it has to be modified (also out params)
   - Use pointer where you have to because of forward declarations